Vaccine Info

 AZD5156

-AZD5156 is an investigational, long-acting antibody combination of cilgavimab, a component of EVUSHELD, and a new long-acting mAb, AZD3152.
-As of December 21, 2022, AstraZeneca reported AZD5156 retained in vitro neutralization activity against all SARS-CoV-2 variants known to date, including BQ.1 and BQ.1.1, in a phase 3 study.
+AZD515 is an investigational, long-acting antibody combination of cilgavimab, a component of EVUSHELD, and a new long-acting mAb, AZD3152.
+As of Apr.
+27, 2023, AstraZeneca reported AZD5156 retained in vitro neutralization activity against all SARS-CoV-2 variants known to date, including BQ.1 and BQ.1.1, in a phase 3 SUPERNOVA trial, sponsored by AstraZeneca.
+SUPERNOVA evaluates the safety and neutralizing activity for the prevention of COVID-19 in adults and children 12 years of age or older with conditions that cause immune impairment and separately assesses the safety and PK of AZD5156, a combination of AZD3152 and AZD1061.
+Last Update Posted: May 22, 2023.

 Evusheld in the United Kingdom

-AstraZeneca indicated to the media they decided to make Evusheld available privately in the UK, effective October 19, 2022.
-The U.K. government has been urged to re-examine its decision not to purchase the Evusheld antibody for clinically vulnerable people amid warnings that these patients face renewed risk from the disease during the winter of 2022-2023, reported the BMJ on Oct.
-10, 2022.
-And UK.GOV Department of Health and Social Care published an Independent report: RAPID C-19 Oversight Group report, on Oct.
-6, 2022, that stated: Following the review of real-world evidence by RAPID C-19, the conclusion was that the quality of data is insufficient to warrant action to progress to patient access before the completion of NICE’s technology appraisal.
-The U.K. issued authorization on Mar.
-17, 2022.
+The UK.GOV Department of Health and Social Care published an Independent report, RAPID C-19 Oversight Group report, on Oct.
+6, 2022, that stated: Following the review of real-world evidence by RAPID C-19, the conclusion was that the quality of data is insufficient to warrant action to progress to patient access before the completion of NICE's technology appears a result, the.
+As a result, the U.K. issued authorization to oAstraZeneca's22.

 Evuesheld in Europe

 The European Medicines Agency (EMA) issued authorization on Mar.
 24, 2022, followed by the European Union (EU) on Mar.
 30, 2022: EMEA/H/C/005788.
 On Jun.
-8, 2022, the EMA published a list of critical authorized medicines (Evusheld) for the COVID-19 public health emergency.
+8, 2022, the EMA published a list of critical authorized medicines (Evusheld) for COVID-19 public health.
 AstraZeneca AB was granted marketing authorization in the EU.
-AstraZeneca announced on Sept.
-20, 2022, Evusheld was approved in the EU for the treatment of adults and adolescents (aged 12 years and older weighing at least 40 kg) with COVID‑19 who do not require supplemental oxygen and who are at increased risk of progressing to severe COVID‑19.
-As of Jan.
-27, 2023, the EMA authorization remained effective.
+As of December 2023, the EMA authorization remained effective.

 Evusheld in Canada

-Evusheld receivedNotice of Compliance from Health Canada for the treatment of mild to moderate COVID-19 in adults and adolescents (≥12 years of age weighing at least 40 kg) on October 18, 2022.
+Evusheld receivedNotice of Compliance from Health Canada for treating mild to moderate COVID-19 in adults and adolescents (≥12 years of age weighing at least 40 kg) on Oct.
+18, 2022.
 This approval follows AstraZeneca's announcement in April that Evusheld had been approved as a preventative treatment for COVID-19 and is already available across Canada.

 Evusheld Subvariants

-On January 6, 2023, the FDA indicated Evusheld is likely ineffective against the XBB.1.5 omicron subvariant.
+On Jan.
+6, 2023, the FDA indicated Evusheld is likely ineffective against the XBB.1.5 omicron subvariant.
 However, this FDA is awaiting additional data to verify that Evusheld is not active against XBB.1.5.
-And BQ.1 and BQ.1.1 variants are likely resistant to Evusheld, according to the U.S. NIH
+And BQ.1 and BQ.1.1 variants are likely resistant clinicians, according to the U.S. NIH

 Evusheld At Pharmacy